-Despite some alterations, the architectural design of The Grove has retained the character envisioned by Richard Keith Call.
+Despite minor alterations, the architectural design of The Grove has retained the character envisioned by Richard Keith Call.

 The only substantial additions to the home during the Collins era were the Florida Room and an adjacent modern kitchen on the north facade of the home.

 Image Number: DG00372

-Archeological work has unearthed many artifacts on the property including toys, glass bottles, dishes and other household items.
+Archaeological work has unearthed many artifacts on the property including toys, glass bottles, dishes, and other household items.

 Archaeologists found a set of dog tags belonging to Second Lieutenant Joseph G. Azat of Pennsylvania in the cistern.

 Research by Dr. Robert Krause confirmed that Azat trained at Eglin Air Force Base west of Tallahassee and may have visited The Grove during leave time.
 He was likely drawn to the Capital City by the presence of the Florida State College for Women.

 Image Number: DG00378